cosmos/cosmos-sdk/docs/rfc/rfc-006-handlers.md

 ### Message and Query Handlers

-Similar to the above design, message handlers will allow the application developer to replace existing Grpc based services with handlers.
-This enables the module to be compiled down to tinygo, and abandon the gRPC dependency.
+Similar to the above design, message handlers will allow the application developer to replace existing gRPC based services with handlers.
+This enables the module to be compiled down to TinyGo, and abandon the gRPC dependency.
 As mentioned upgrading the modules immediately is not mandatory, module developers can do so in a gradual way.
 Application developers have the option to use the existing gRPC services or the new handlers.

 For message handlers we propose the introduction of the following core/appmodule interfaces and functions: